farcasterxyz/protocol/README.md

 Farcaster is a decentralized protocol that is not controlled by a single individual, and governance is the process of making protocol changes in a decentralized way.
 The process is kept lightweight during beta to encourage community contributions and rapid development cycles.

 Anyone can propose a change by opening up a [new discussion topic](https://github.com/farcasterxyz/protocol/discussions) in the protocol repository.
-The Farcaster team will provide feedback and and may ask for more details.
+The Farcaster team will provide feedback and may ask for more details.
 Once all feedback has been provided the Farcaster team will decide whether to include the change in the roadmap or whether to reject it.
 Once approved, an issue is created and the specification changes are merged into this repository.

 ## Hub Changes

 Changes that involve off-chain systems must be implemented and deployed in the Hubs.
 The Farcaster team will work closely with Hub developers and operators to pick a release date that will ensure a smooth transition.
-The Farcaster team is also reponsible for ensuring that there is strong alignment around implementing the changes.
+The Farcaster team is also responsible for ensuring that there is strong alignment around implementing the changes.

 Developers and operators can veto a change if they disagree with it, but at some cost to themselves and the network.
 An operator may choose not to upgrade their Hub version and a developer can choose not to release the change.
 This will cause fragmentation and users on such Hubs may not be visible to the rest of the network.
 It is desirable for developers and operators to have this power to ensure decentralization of the network, but ideally they would never need to exercise it.

 ## Contract Changes

 Changes that involve on-chain systems must be implemented by deploying a new contract or upgrading an existing one.
 The Farcaster team will implement these changes and ensure that they are thoroughly audited.
 Contracts will be controlled by a multi-sig whose ownership is split between members of the Farcaster team during beta.
-Over time, control over making contract changes will be decentralized to other parties who have a vested interested in ensuring the success of the network.
+Over time, control over making contract changes will be decentralized to other parties who have a vested interest in ensuring the success of the network.

 [^gossip-sub]: Dimitris Vyzovitis, Yusef Napora, Dirk McCormick, David Dias, Yiannis Psaras: “GossipSub: Attack-Resilient Message Propagation in the Filecoin and ETH2.0 Networks”, 2020; [http://arxiv.org/abs/2007.02754 arXiv:2007.02754].